-- Development should not adversely impact on the hydraulic performance of a flood channel. - Existing watercourses or drainage features should be re-vegetated with native species. - An investigation into the stability of banks is required for any development within a waterway corridor to ensure that any development will not be subject to erosion or landslip.
+- •a) Development should does not adversely impact on the hydraulic performance of a flood channel. - •b) Existing watercourses or drainage features shouldare to be re-vegetated with native species. - •c) An investigation into the stability of banks is required for any development within a waterway corridor to ensure that any development will not be subject to erosion or landslip.
 The investigation needs to cover site geology, stream hydraulics, creek morphology and the remediation of buffer works.